England v West Indies cricket – Test schedule TV protection, dates and times plus results - TheNewsTrace

 England host West Indies throughout their first Test sequence in a lockdown-restricted world.

-Ben Stokes captained the aspect for the very first time as Joe Root missed out as a consequence of his spouse giving start.
+Ben Stokes captained the facet for the very first time as Joe Root missed out as a result of his spouse giving beginning.

-The 2019 BBC Sports activities Character of the Yr award winner did not steer England to victory as West Indies made gentle work of a 200-run goal of their second innings.
+The 2019 BBC Sports activities Persona of the 12 months award winner didn’t steer England to victory as West Indies made gentle work of a 200-run goal of their second innings.

 Root returned for the second Test as England triumphed, though Jofra Archer was dominated out after breaching lockdown protocols.

-Archer returned dwelling to Brighton on following Monday following the primary Test in Southampton, and needed to bear a interval of self-isolation earlier than returning to the workforce bubble.
+Archer returned residence to Brighton on following Monday following the primary Test in Southampton, and needed to bear a interval of self-isolation earlier than returning to the workforce bubble.

 What time is England v West Indies 2nd Test?